apache/druid/druid-0.23-release-notes.md

 ## Native Batch Ingestion

 ### Multi-dimension range partitioning
 Multi-dimension range partitioning allows users to partition their data on the ranges of any number of dimensions.
-It develops further on the concepts behind "single-dim" partitioning and is now arguably the most preferable secondary partitioning both for query performance and storage efficiency.
+It develops further on the concepts behind "single-dim" partitioning and is now arguably the most preferable secondary partitioning, both for query performance and storage efficiency.
 (#11848)
 (#11973)